gchq/sleeper/docs/usage/data-processing.md

 This lets you insert operations to be performed on rows as Sleeper reads the underlying data, which is usually done in parallel across many machines.
 Note that this will have an impact on startup time during queries, as your code will be loaded from S3 at runtime.

+This is a function that takes as input a `CloseableIterator<Row>` and returns a `CloseableIterator<Row>`.
+Examples of iterators that perform aggregation or filtering can be found in the `example-iterators` module.
+The iterator should respect the general constraints of a compaction: there could be many hundreds of millions of rows processed by a single compaction job, so there should be no attempt to buffer lots of rows in memory; there is no guarantee of the order the files in a partition will be compacted, or that all of them will be compacted at the same time so the logic should be commutative and associative; the output should be sorted by key so in general the row and sort keys should not be changed by the iterator.

+If one of the fields in a table is a byte array then that could be a serialised version of an arbitrary Java object.
+This allows aggregation of fields that contain complex values, e.g. Accumulo's iterators in [Gaffer](https://github.com/gchq/Gaffer) are used to maintain HyperLogLog sketches which are used to quickly approximate the degree of a vertex.

+#### Configuration

 To include your own jar in the classpath to retrieve this iterator, upload it to the jars bucket configured in the instance property `sleeper.jars.bucket`, and add the object key to a comma-separated list in the instance property